As an attorney, you’re paid to be an excellent communicator—but are you as effective when it comes to social media marketing to your target audience?

 - You’re able to make high-quality content.
 Your production, titles, video quality, and lighting should all look clean and professional.

 - You have something to say.
-YouTube videos are a great opportunity to convey authority, but be sure your content is interesting (and that it follows ethics rules and guidelines).
+Videos are a great opportunity to convey authority, but be sure your content is interesting (and that it follows ethics rules and guidelines).

-For many lawyers, Instagram is the platform to use in order to humanize yourself and your firm.
+Many lawyers, Instagram is the platform to use in order to humanize yourself and your firm.
 Posting content related to your lifestyle, work in the community, and firm life can showcase a positive persona.

 - Make your content easy to find by using hashtags and location tagging when appropriate (For example, you can location tag yourself in your office.)